aertslab/SCopeLoomR/README.md

 You can find a tutorial on how to create .loom files and read data from them in the [package vignette](https://github.com/aertslab/SCopeLoomR/blob/master/vignettes/SCopeLoomR_tutorial.Rmd).

 ## Version History

+May 27, 2020

+* Version 0.9.1
+    * Fix bug when clustering are of class character #15

 March, 2020